HTMLGhozt/AlterJS/README.txt

   having wanted to clean up the image import as it was left in a test state.
 A new file is being composed to handle the decomposition of a payload to a monolith instance.
 Some wording in the readme was outdated and pruned.
-Thanks goto Christopher Wheeler for pointing this out. <3
+Thanks goto Christopher Wheeler for pointing this out. <3 01-14-19 - I spent the day deciding on a strategy for sacrifice.js and ended up using tools from regex, array.splice for mutative substraction, and slice for substring selection.
+Two suprise PRs from HTMLGhozt, many thanks to you good sir and welcome aboard!
+It inspires me to enjoy this project again.
+He was able to identify that Express has yet again changed its mind what is part of its library and what isn't.
+I can only laugh but this is a good thing as it removes a direct dependancy.
+I also elected to remove bcrypt for the time as its not being directly depended on but much like the express team, we'll see how long that lasts.